diy3d-de/Minecraft-Server-Manager/README.md

-This is a copy from https://github.com/Benjerman/Minecraft-Server-Manager
+This is a copy of https://github.com/Benjerman/Minecraft-Server-Manager

 I've made some changes for me.